MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/how-to-update-and-deploy-using-GitHub-Action.md

 ms.custom: devx-track-azdev
 ms.prod: azure
 ---
-#  How to config pipeline, edit and push update through GitHub Actioned
+#  How to config pipeline, edit and push update through GitHub Action

 > [!NOTE]
 > This is a work in progress